Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/faq/_index.md

 - [HCIBox cost estimate](https://aka.ms/HCIBoxCost)

+## Which versions of Azure Stack HCI does HCIBox support?

+HCIBox currently uses the 22H2 build of the Azure Stack HCI OS.
+Work is in progress to support 23H2 moving forward.
+See the [discussion thread here](https://github.com/microsoft/azure_arc/discussions/1454) for more details.

 ## Where can I go if I have trouble deploying or using HCIBox?

 If you're stuck, please [submit an issue](https://github.com/microsoft/azure_arc/issues/new/choose) on our GitHub repository and the Jumpstart team will try to assist you as soon as we can.